BankkRoll/pumpfundler/README.md

 ## Repository Structure

-- `/docs`: Contains detailed documentation for the SDK - [View Docs](https://pumpfundler.mintlify.app/)
+- `/docs`: Contains detailed documentation for the SDK
-- `/pkg`: Contains the SDK package code - [View Package](https://www.npmjs.com/package/pumpfundler-sdk)
+- `/pkg`: Contains the SDK package code

 ---